-Include a number of pictures which can be photocopied from books on the Holocaust, or downloaded from a variety of sites, such as www.aish.com/holocaust.
+Include a number of pictures which can easily found on the internet such as these.

 All the photos are courtesy of Yad Vashem